Laura Fuentes

 How to Make Crockpot Lasagna Soup

-1. Brown the meat
+1. Brown the meat.

-2. Add tomatoes, spices and liquids
+2. Add tomatoes, spices, and liquids.

-3. Cover and cook
+3. Cover and cook.

-Cover the slow cooker with the lid and set to cook on low for 7 to 8 hours or high for 4 to 5 hours.
+Cook on low for 7 to 8 hours or high for 4 to 5 hours.

-4. Add the pasta
+4. Add the pasta.

-If you’re a fan of the ricotta filling in classic lasagna, feel free to add a dollop over the top!
+I like to top this soup with grated Parmesan, shredded mozzarella or Italian cheese, and chopped parsley.
+If you’re a fan of the ricotta filling in classic lasagna, feel free to add a dollop over the top.
 It melts into the soup and makes it ultra-creamy.

 What to Serve with Crockpot Lasagna Soup